Friday, December 1, 2023

 An Interesting Proposition

-The founding pastor of the mission church where I currently serve in Utah told me that years ago when our church was looking at getting a new church sign that they made the decision to leave out the word “fundamental”.
+The founding pastor of the mission church where I currently serve in Utah told me that years ago when our church was looking at getting a new church sign they made the decision to leave out the word “fundamental."
 The reason that they did this is because of how the Mormons would see it.
 The fundamentalist Mormons are the stereotypical incestuous polygamists that you’ve heard about (ironically, they are also up to their neck in sexual abuse scandals, Google Warren Jeffs).

 I wholeheartedly support the decision to take the word “fundamental” off the sign.
 Is it time that Independent Baptists like myself do that same thing?
 I mean if Hyles and the crazies truly have hijacked the IFB ship, I say let them drive it off like the Titanic.
 I don’t need the label.
 I can do just fine as an Independent Baptist.
 I recognize that this raises some logistical issues with understanding our fellowship, but so be it.
 We can post our confession online.